chaoscollective/chaos-lib-client/README.md

-# The Chaos Collective Library for the the Browser
+# The Chaos Collective: Client/Browser Library

 Rapid Prototyping library for javascript in the browser.